ElectricPrism/gnome-hud-menu/README.md

 Dependencies
 ============
+* appmenu-qt
+* bzr
+* dmenu
+* python
 * python-dbus
+* python2-ptyprocess
+* unity-gtk-module-standalone-bzr
-* dmenu
+* webkitgtk
-* ?
+* ...

-i3-appmenu-service.py
+~/.config/i3/i3-appmenu-service.py
 =====================
 Incomplete implementation of the com.canonical.AppMenu.Registrar DBus service.
 Applications exporting their menu through dbusmenu need this service to run.

-i3-hud-menu.py
+~/.config/i3/i3-hud-menu.py
 ==============
 Try to get the menu of the currently focused X11 window, list possible actions and ask the used which one to run.

-Add to .profile :
+Add to ~/.profile :

     if [ -n "$GTK_MODULES" ]
     then